Our Regional Presence

 AUSTRALIA

-EnergyAustralia, a wholly-owned subsidiary of CLP, is one of the largest integrated energy companies in Australia, serving the electricity and gas needs of millions of customers and participating sustainably in the energy transition.
+EnergyAustralia, a wholly owned subsidiary of CLP, is one of the largest integrated energy companies in Australia, serving the electricity and gas needs of millions of customers and participating sustainably in the energy transition.

 CLP gained a foothold in Australia in the beginning of the 2000s.
 In 2011, we completed the acquisition of energy retailer EnergyAustralia.
 As one of the country’s leading integrated energy companies, EnergyAustralia operates a balanced portfolio of self-owned generation capacity and capacity purchases underpinned by coal and gas power plants as well as newer energy sources like wind, solar and batteries.
-As of 31 December 2023, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,859MW.
-EnergyAustralia also serves the electricity and gas needs of 2.44 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.
+As of 31 December 2024, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,732MW.
+EnergyAustralia also serves the electricity and gas needs of 2.38 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.

 Helping communities is important to EnergyAustralia.
 It has developed strategic partnerships with respected organisations to support the development of sport and the well-being of the communities it serves, helping to improve both local amenities and the environment.
 Find out more about EnergyAustralia.